-Connect the monitor to the VGA port.
+Connect a monitor to the VGA port.

-Connect the keyboard to a USB port using a USB cable.
+Connect a keyboard to a USB port.

 Power on Transfer Appliance.
 On the monitor attached to the appliance, you will see the Transfer Appliance Console User Interface.
 This console shows startup messages followed by network connectivity details.